-Microdosing psilocybin mushrooms has quickly become a popular approach for treating a variety of psychological and somatic disorders.
-This includes, but is certainly not limited to depression, anxiety, PTSD, OCD, ADHD, and neurodegenerative conditions such as Alzeihmer’s and Parkinson’s disease.
+Microdosing psilocybin mushrooms has quickly become a popular approach for treating a variety of mental health disorders.
+This includes, but is certainly not limited to treatment resistant depression, anxiety, PTSD, and even neurodegenerative conditions such as Alzeihmer’s and Parkinson’s disease.

-In this article we’ll be discussing everything you need to know about microdosing psilocybin mushrooms, including dosage, frequency, and potential cognitive and psychological benefits.
-We’ll also explore the different types of established protocols that are most often employed in creating a microdosing regimen.
+Today, we’ll discuss everything you need to know about how to microdose mushrooms that contain psilocybin.
+We’ll go over appropriate dosage, frequency, and potential cognitive and psychological benefits.
+We’ll also explore the different types of established protocols that are most often employed in creating and establishing a microdosing regimen.

-Our discussion will include instructions on exactly how one prepares a microdose, the different options for consumption, and how we can prepare our minds and bodies for its experiences.
-We’ll also go over some dietary supplements that can be used to enhance the neurological benefits of a psilocybin microdose, and how microdosing may be beneficial pre and/or post a macrodose trip.
+We’ll also go over some dietary supplements that can be used to enhance the neurological and mental health benefits of a psilocybin microdose, and how microdosing may be beneficial pre and/or post a macrodose trip.

-Later, we’ll touch on the criteria for safely journeying with psilocybin microdoses, medical contraindications, and why certain people may not feel the effects of psilocybin.
-For those that don’t feel its effects, we’ll review what you can do to experience the mood and cognitive enhancements of a psilocybin or ‘magic’ mushroom microdose.
+To close off, we’ll look over the criteria for safely journeying with psilocybin microdoses, medical contraindications, and why certain people may not feel the effects of psilocybin.
+For those that don’t feel its effects, we’ll review what you can do to experience the mood and cognitive enhancements of a therapeutic psilocybin or ‘magic’ mushroom microdosing regimen.

 DISCLAIMER: We are not medical professionals.
 We are a harm reduction company that provides information for educational purposes and you should always consult with your doctor before making any changes to your medications, diet, and before taking any supplements.